Hezhexi2002/KV260-Mocap/README.md

 sudo apt-get install git build-essential cmake libopencv-dev libjpeg-dev libpng-dev libglew-dev libpthread-stubs0-dev
 ```

+[^Note]: I have added the master branch of MocapNET as a submodule in my repository which can lead you to find the repo quickly and I have compressed my compiled MocapNET as a zip file which can be directly used without building the MocapNET in the next steps as long as you have  install the dependencies above,you can download it from my [BaiduNetdisk]()

 Then you can clone the MocapNET repository and run the following command to install it